sanity-io/next-sanity/README.md

 You can use this [template][webhook-template] to quickly configure the webhook for your Sanity project.

-The code example below uses the built-in `parseBody` function to validate that request comes from your Sanity project (using a shared secret + looking at the request headers).
+The code example below uses the built-in `parseBody` function to validate that the request comes from your Sanity project (using a shared secret + looking at the request headers).
 Then it looks at the document type information in the webhook payload and matches that against the revalidation tags in your app:

 ```ts
 // ./src/app/api/revalidate.ts